May 2026 Snapshot

 Key Insights

-Enterprise Food & Hospitality General Managers score highest on Growth (4.6/5) and Stakeholder (4.5/5).
-Over the past six months, the most notable change is an increase in Data orientation.
+Enterprise Food & Hospitality General Managers score highest on Growth (4.5/5) and Stakeholder (4.4/5).
 Their leading priority is bringing technology and innovation to the industry, while their most pressing challenge is people not understanding the importance of food quality.
-They measure success through being on the forbes 400 list and make decisions using guest quality: prioritizing 'a-list' individuals for podcast interviews to ensure engaging content.
-Language that resonates includes "amazing", "incredible", and "unbelievable".
-4 distinct behavioral archetypes emerge, with 48% clustering around archetype a approaches.
+They measure success through being on the forbes 400 list and make decisions using community benefit analysis - does this benefit regular people and the 99% or only corporations.
+Language that resonates includes "amazing", "passion", and "incredible".
+5 distinct behavioral archetypes emerge, with 36% clustering around archetype a approaches.

 What's changing for Enterprise Food & Hospitality General Managers?